 Just because you’re having Halloween at home doesn’t mean that the kids can’t still get candy!
 Make it fun by creating a scavenger hunt.
 Each location can lead to candy, or the final destination can be candy-filled.
 Or each child can pick out candy after they find items on their list.
 There are so many ways to make the candy hunt a blast.
 You can easily create your own scavenger hunt in Microsoft Word, or check out the hunt that I created below.

 A perfect ending to an amazing Halloween party is a bonfire.
 Gather around, roast marshmallows, or make yummy smores while telling spooky stories.
-If your kids are scared of spooky or the dark, just enjoy being outside together and tell funny stories while enjoying all the Halloween treats and goodies.
+If your kids are scared of spookiness or the dark, just enjoy being outside together and telling funny stories while enjoying all the Halloween treats and goodies.

 Wrapping It Up

-As you can see, there are so many ways to throw an epic Halloween party at home.
+Halloween party ideas are fun and easy with these simple tips.
 Whether you’re having a party at home because you choose to, or because you don’t have a choice, it can still be so much fun.
-If you have any suggestions for even more at home Halloween fun, or maybe a special Halloween tradition that your family does, tell me about it in the comments.
-I’d love to hear from you.
+If you have any suggestions for even more at-home Halloween fun, or maybe a special Halloween tradition that your family does, tell me about it in the comments.